philippkueng/librarian/README.md

 mix ecto.migrate
 ```

-* Start the Phoenix endpoint with `foreman start -e .env_dev`
+* Start the Phoenix endpoint with `mix phoenix.server`

-Now you can visit `localhost:5000` from your browser.
+Now you can visit [localhost:5000](http://localhost:5000/) from your browser.